-For an example of what Advisor Atlas team data looks like, click here to request a sample of Advisor Atlas team data.
+For an example of what Advisor Atlas team data looks like, request a sample of Advisor Atlas team data.

-If you would like to subscribe to Advisor Atlas monthly updates, we will send you a summary of all the top stats, trends and changes we are seeing in the industry.
+If you would like to subscribe to Advisor Atlas insights, we will send you a summary of all the top stats, trends, and changes we are seeing in the industry.